Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.2.d.** Take a look at Figure-1 below  (reproduced from the paper).
 Briefly describe what are the inputs and the output to this logic device?
 (Bullet points)

 **Q.2.e.** Does the presented logic device (Figure-1) use a *Common Signal Carrier*?
 Why or Why not?
 If the logic device does use a *Common Signal Carrier*, what is the common signal carrier?
 (Bullet points)
+(Hint: We defined a Common Signal Carrier in a particular way in the class.)

 <figure>
 <a href="/assets/images/Pset3-LogicGate .png"><img src="/assets/images/Pset3-LogicGate .png"></a>